Service available in:

 When you develop a lung condition most people find that it can get more difficult to do the normal day-to-day activities without getting breathless.
 Getting out of breath can be very frightening and can make you feel quite anxious which makes your breathlessness worse.
 You may find that you start to avoid doing activities which make you breathless and over time this can cause you to become less fit, more tired and more breathless.
 Pulmonary Rehabilitation can help to break this vicious cycle.

 The main aim of pulmonary rehabilitation is to help you cope with being short of breath and lessen the fear and feeling of breathlessness.
-We aim to help you improve your general strength, helping you to feel fitter and stronger.
+We aim to help you improve your ability to exercise and general strength, helping you to feel fitter and stronger.
 Our service can also help you to:

 Who is our service for?

-The Pulmonary Rehabilitation Service is available for patients registered with a St Helens GP and have been diagnosed with COPD.
+The St Helens Pulmonary Rehabilitation Service is available for patients registered with a St Helens GP who have been diagnosed with a long-term lung condition.

 We work closely with GPs, the St Helens Community COPD Nursing Services and Respiratory Consultants at Mersey and West Lancashire Teaching Hospitals NHS Trust.

 You can be referred to the Pulmonary Rehabilitation Service by your GP, practice nurse, community matron, consultant, COPD nurse or any other healthcare professional.
-(For healthcare professionals, guidance on referral criteria can be obtained by contacting our office on the contact details below)
+(For healthcare professionals, guidance on referral criteria can be obtained by contacting the team on the contact details below).

 Once we have received your referral, we will contact you by letter or phone to arrange an appointment with one of our physiotherapists.